fys4220/fys4220.github.io/fys4220-jbook/part-rtos/rtos_basic_example.md

 ## Board support package

 In {numref}`embedded-software` the software application used a board support package that included the basic drivers needed to control and communicate with the hardware platform.
 In this part we will use board support package which is extended with the $\mu$C/OS-II real-time kernel {cite}`ucosii`.
-This BSP provides access to $\mu$C/OS-II services for time management and task management, and intertask communication.
+This BSP provides access to $\mu$C/OS-II services for time management and task management, and /ntertask communication.

 The Nios-II software build tools already includes the $\mu$C/OS-II real-time kernel.
 This can be added to the BSP by replacing the second argument used for the *nios2-bsp* command in {numref}`embedded-bsp` with *ucosii* as shown below.